TommasoBelluzzo/PyDTMC/README.md

 ['D', 'A', 'B', 'C', 'C', 'C', 'C', 'C', 'C', 'C']
 ```

-Plotting functions can provide a visual representation of `MarkovChain` instances.
-In order to display function outputs immediately, the [interactive mode](https://matplotlib.org/faq/usage_faq.html#what-is-interactive-mode) of `Matplotlib` must be turned on.
+Plotting functions can provide a visual representation of a `MarkovChain` instance; in order to display function outputs immediately, the [interactive mode](https://matplotlib.org/faq/usage_faq.html#what-is-interactive-mode) of `Matplotlib` must be turned on:

 ```console
 >>> plot_eigenvalues(mc)